Skip to Content

 • Name and property address must verify the application

-• Date of issue must verify that you occupied the property in or before 2022 and the name and property address must match the application
+• Date of issue must verify that you occupied the property in 2024 and the name and property address must match the application

 • You may also be able to prove occupancy and identity by providing alternate forms of ID and documents such as a bank statement, utility bill, and social security award letter.